Lou Conter, last survivor of USS Arizona from Pearl Harbor attack, dies at 102

 Conter retired in 1967 after 28 years in the Navy.

 Conter was born in Ojibwa, Wisconsin, on Sept.
 13, 1921.
-His family later moved to Colorado where he walked 5 miles (8 kilometers) one way to school outside Denver.
-His house didn’t have running water so he tried out for the football team — less for a love of the sport and more because the players could take showers at school after practice.
+His family later moved to Colorado where he walked five miles (eight kilometers) one way to school outside Denver.

 He enlisted in the Navy after he turned 18, getting $17 a month and a hammock for his bunk at boot camp.

+Conter is also survived by another son, Tony, and a stepson Ron Fudge, and many grandchildren, great-grandchildren, nieces and nephews.
+Funeral arrangements were pending.
+The family plans to bury him in Grass Valley, next to his late wife Valerie, who died in 2016 after they had been married for 45 years.

+With Conter's death, there are now 19 survivors of the Pearl Harbor attack still living, according to Kathleen Farley, the California state chair of the Sons and Daughters of Pearl Harbor Survivors.
+About 87,000 military personnel were on Oahu on Dec.
+7, according to a rough estimate compiled by military historian J. Michael Wenger.

 In his later years, Conter became a fixture at annual remembrance ceremonies in Pearl Harbor that the Navy and the National Park Service jointly hosted on the anniversaries of the 1941 attack.
-When he lacked the strength to attend in person, he recorded video messages for the audience and watched remotely from his home in California.
+When he lacked the strength to attend in person, he recorded video messages for those who gathered and watched remotely from his home in California.

 In 2019, when he was 98, he said he liked going to remember those who lost their lives.